codificat/theforeman.org/_posts/2018-06-22-using-saml-for-single-sign---on-to-foreman-through-keycloak.md

 # Preparation

-This exaple builds upon some pre-requisites:
+This example builds upon some pre-requisites:

 -   A working installation of [Foreman](https://theforeman.org/) at `https://foreman.example.com`.
 Foreman is our SAML service provider.
 This example was developed with Foreman 1.17